 VIII.
 Graduate Programs

-The aim of the MSc program is to develop in students a fundamental understanding of economic principles and their application in identifying and solving relevant problems related to food, agriculture, and natural resources.
+The aim of the MSc program is to develop in students a fundamental understanding of economic principles and their application in identifying and solving relevant problems related to agriculture, food and related fields.
 The program also strives to develop appropriate analytical, methodological, and communication skills to enable students to analyze agriculture and resource problems effectively and explain their findings.

-All students entering the Master of Science program must have achieved the University required minimum 70% (B-) average or equivalent.
-In addition, they are expected to have already taken, or be expected to take at the initiation of the program, the following basic courses:
+The minimum requirement is an honours baccalaureate with a minimum B- standing.
+All students entering the MSc program in agricultural economics will have already taken, or be expected to take at the initiation of the program, the following basic courses:

-These courses, if needed, normally are taken as make-up courses and do not carry graduate credit.
-In some instances they may be supplemented with other undergraduate courses at the discretion of the Departmental Graduate Program Committee.
-The Departmental Graduate Program Committee examines each application before the student is proposed to the School of Graduate Studies for admission into the program.
+These make-up courses, if needed, do not carry graduate credit and, in some instances, may be supplemented with other undergraduate courses at the discretion of the Graduate Advisory Committee.